 STEM Sports® uses the 5E Model throughout all of our supplemental STEM curricula.
 The 5E Model is largely based around the use of active learning, which is a focal point of our modules since we use sports as a way to facilitate each lesson.

-Each STEM Sports® kit includes both pre-and-post assessments, which is an important part of both the engage and evaluate stages.
+Each STEM Sports® kit includes pre-and-post assessments and worksheets, which is an important part of the engage and evaluate stages.
 There is also a portion that is “student-led”.
 During this time, with educators there for students if needed, children are able to actively participate in the lesson in order to better understand STEM concepts through the use of sports; this is the exploration phase.

 For the elaborate phase, teachers are given the opportunity to help students answer any questions they may have about what they are learning.
 With the help of our curricula, students and teachers are able to work together to understand the lesson and how it connects to sports.
 For our grade 6-8 students, they are given a capstone project where they can further expand their knowledge and showcase everything they learned from the modules.

 The 5E Model has a strong focus on continued engagement throughout the whole lesson.
 In each of the five phases of the model, students learn a variety of skills that will be valuable to them in their future, such as: problem solving, critical thinking, and collaboration.
 The model leaves students with a more positive learning experience which, in turn, creates lifelong learners who want to continue their STEM education!

 The implementation of the 5E Model, or 6E Model as we commonly refer to it, is a process that may be daunting to some educators in the beginning.
 However, once implemented, the 5E/6E instructional model allows educators to teach their students without the need for professional development or training.
 There are resources available to equip teachers with the tools and information they need to construct quality lessons using the 5E instructional model.
 This will be helpful in being able to use STEM Sports® as a supplement to their curriculum map or school-year curriculum This, in addition to tips for efficient lesson planning.